Artisan Cheese Awards

 The Artisan Cheese Awards are unique:

-They focus on artisan cheesemakers (less than 400 tons annually) ranging from the medium sized Quickes and Lynher down to start-up micro producers making less than a ton of cheese a year.
+They focus on artisan cheesemakers (less than 400 tons annually) ranging from the medium sized Quickes, Lynher and Cashel down to start-up micro producers making less than a ton of cheese a year.
 Over 50% of entrants make less than 25 tons a year and a third 33% we define as micro producers.

 The Judges are chosen carefully and include representatives of wholesalers, cheesemongers retailers, deli owners etc ie those who might buy the cheese they are judging.
 They include The Fine Cheese Company, Neal’s Yard, La Fromagerie, M&S, Tesco, Bradbury’s, Buchanan’s, Rennet & Rind, L’Affinage, The Cheese Hamlet, Anderson & Hill etc. Other judges include the Academy of Cheese food writers, bloggers and cheese lovers.